yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/alerts-monitoring/anywhere-export-configuration.md

 ### Manage integrations

 You can add and delete export configurations for the following tools.
-You can't delete a configuration that is assigned to a cluster.
+You can't delete a configuration that is in use by a universe.

 {{< tabpane text=true >}}